Estelle Getty: Career

+After graduating from high school, Estelle continued to live at home with her parents.
+Her father was doubtful she would be able to forge a successful career in acting.
+She worked as a secretary, as the hours allowed for her to attend auditions in the late afternoon and evening while having an income.

 For years, Getty won roles in the New York theater circuit, while simultaneously holding a job and raising her two sons, but she struggled to gain notice for her talent.
-Finally, in 1982, nearing 60 years old, she found her breakthrough role as Mrs. Beckoff in the Broadway production Torch Song Trilogy, a character that playwright Harvey Fierstein had created specifically with her in mind.
+Finally, in 1982, nearing 60 years old, she found her breakthrough role as Mrs. Beckoff in the Broadway production of Torch Song Trilogy, a character that playwright Harvey Fierstein had created specifically with her in mind.
 She received widespread praise for her appearance in the play—including a Drama Desk Award nomination—and went on to reprise the role in both Broadway and off-Broadway productions for four years.
 In 1985, the role heavily influenced Witt/Thomas/Harris Productions to cast Getty for the role of Sophia Petrillo on NBC's new sitcom, The Golden Girls.
 Getty relied on wigs, clothing, and heavy makeup to age herself to look the part of a mother in her 80s.
 In reality, she was a year younger than her television daughter, Bea Arthur, who played Dorothy Zbornak.
 In 1988, Getty won her most notable award, the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series, for her work on the show.

 The Golden Girls ended in 1992 after seven seasons (six of the seven seasons in the top 10 of the Nielsen ratings) due to Arthur wishing to explore new projects.
 That fall, Getty, McClanahan, and White starred in the show's spin-off, The Golden Palace, for one season before its cancellation.
 Getty then appeared in Empty Nest, Nurses, Blossom, Touched by an Angel, Mad About You, and The Nanny.
-Her other television and film appearances prior to and during the filming of The Golden Girls included the TV series Fantasy Island and Cagney & Lacey, and the films Tootsie and Mask, and a starring role in Stop!
-Or My Mom Will Shoot.
+Her other television and film appearances prior to and during the filming of The Golden Girls included the TV series Fantasy Island, Cagney & Lacey and Newhart, and the films Tootsie (1982), Mask (1985) and Mannequin (1987), and a starring role in Stop!
+Or My Mom Will Shoot (1992).
+Her final film role was Stuart Little (1999).

 During her time on The Golden Girls, Getty wrote her autobiography, If I Knew Then, What I Know Now...
 So What?, with the help of Steve Delsohn, published by Contemporary Books in 1988.
 She also released an exercise video for senior citizens in 1993.